AgenaRisk/api-r/cran-comments.md

 ## Resubmission for version 1.1.1

 This is a minor patch to update the documentation and add a new vignette regarding model creation.

+## Resubmission for version 1.1.2

+This update fixes critical bugs in batch calculation functions